mrsonne/hubit/docs/examples.md

 This tutorial follows, to a large extent, the example in [`examples/car`](https://github.com/mrsonne/hubit/tree/master/examples/car).
 The example will be explained and some key `Hubit` terminology will be introduced.

+In the example let us imagine that we are calculating the price of a car using based on the names of the parts.
+So the calculation involves a lookup of the price for each part and a summation of the parts prices.

 ### Components
-To use `Hubit` your existing tools each need to be wrapped as a `hubit` _component_.
-A `hubit` component has bindings to the input data and to the results data.
+First, your existing tools each need to be wrapped as a `Hubit` _component_.
+A `hubit` component is a computational task that has bindings to the input data and to the results data.
 The bindings define which attributes the component

 - _consumes_ from the shared input data structure,
 - _consumes_ from the shared results data structure, and
 - _provides_ to the shared results data structure.

-From the bindings `hubit` checks that all required input data and results data is available before a component is executed.
+From the bindings `Hubit` can check that all required input data and results data is available before the computational task is executed.
 The bindings are defined in a _model file_.

 ### Component entrypoint
-As an example imagine that we are calculating the price of a car.
 Below you can see some pseudo code for the calculation for the car price calculation.
-The example is available in `examples\car\`
+The example is available in [`mod1_cmp1.py`](https://github.com/mrsonne/hubit/tree/master/examples/car/components/mod1_cmp1.py)

 ```python
 def price(_input_consumed, _results_consumed, results_provided):